Louis-Takow/API-testing-with-POSTMAN/README.md

 ---

+## Best Practices

+- **Validate Positive and Negative Path**: Test for valid, invalid, and unexpected conditions to ensure robustness.
+- **Data Management**: Separate test data from your script by creating a base-URL global variable and using environment variables for reusable and sensitive data.
+This practice helps maintain security and improves the flexibility of your tests.

+---

 ## Notes

 - Make sure to replace any placeholder values in the requests (such as `{{baseUrl}}`, `{{apiKey}}`, etc.) with the actual values.
-- Refer to the project's documentation for any API key setup, authentication requirements, or additional configuration needed: https://restful-booker.herokuapp.com/apidoc/index.html
+- Refer to the project's documentation for any API key setup, authentication requirements, or additional configuration needed:
+  https://restful-booker.herokuapp.com/apidoc/index.html

 ---